masabai/aws_eventbridge_tickers_service/README.md

 When Linux boots, a **systemd service** automatically launches the Python scripts.

 ### Processing Logic

 The scripts:

-- pull live market prices
+- Pulls live market prices using the yfinance API.
-- resolve ticker collisions and data anomalies
+- Auto-generates HTML reports and distributes them via Amazon SES.
-- calculate portfolio value and progress toward the $200k goal
+- Calculates portfolio value and progress toward the $200k goal.
+-
 ### Reporting
-A clean, easy-to-read email report is sent using **Amazon SES**.
+Clean, easy-to-read email reports were sent using **Amazon SES**.

 ### Shutdown
 A second EventBridge rule stops the instance to minimize compute costs.